Will it Cover Marijuana?

-Now of course I haven’t been asked if the recreational use of marijuana is covered by a PDP plan, but there have been reports of the medicinal use of this drug being a miracle cure for such ailments as seizures and glaucoma, among others.
+Now, of course, I haven’t been asked if the recreational use is covered by a PDP plan, but there have been reports of the medicinal use of this drug being a miracle cure for such ailments as seizures and glaucoma, among others.

 So, it doesn’t surprise me when I’m asked, “Will my prescription drug plan cover marijuana if my doctor prescribes it?”

-Each state has its own rules regarding medicinal marijuana, but November 8th, 2016 was an historic date for more than just the Presidential Election.
+Each state has its own rules regarding medicinal marijuana, but November 8th, 2016 was a historic date for more than just the Presidential Election.

-California, Massachusetts and Nevada all passed measures legalizing recreational marijuana.
+California, Massachusetts, and Nevada all passed measures legalizing recreational use.
 California’s Prop.
-64 measure allows adults 21 and older to now possess up to one ounce of marijuana and grow up to six plants in their homes.
+64 measure allows adults 21 and older to now possess up to one ounce of Mary Jane and grow up to six plants in their homes.
 (The law also includes other tax and licensing provisions that will take effect in January 2018).

-In Nevada, adults will be able to legally possess up to one ounce of marijuana beginning Jan.
+In Nevada, adults will be able to legally possess up to one ounce of Mary Jane beginning Jan.
 1. A similar ballot measure in Massachusetts allows for possession of pot starting on Dec.
-15. There are also other states which have legalized marijuana for recreational use.
+15. There are also other states which have legalized it for recreational use.

 You can take a look below to see if your state has a medical or recreational marijuana law.